jihadbourassi/Django-REST-API-for-image-similarity/README.txt

 1- cd INSIDE THE APP FOLDER (/app), AND VECTORIZE THE DATABASE OF IMAGES VIA THE COMMAND (python vectorize_database.py "/path/to/the/database/of/images")

-2- IN THE APP FOLDER CREATE THE /temp FOLDER cd INSIDE IT AND CREATE /imagenet SUBFOLDER

-3- RENAME THE VECTORS BY PUTTING THE FULL PATH TO THE /image_vectors FOLDER IN THE rename.py FILE AND USE THE FOLLOWING COMMAND ( python rename.py) note : only rename the files that contain two "." in the name
+2- RENAME THE VECTORS BY PUTTING THE FULL PATH TO THE /image_vectors FOLDER IN THE rename.py FILE AND USE THE FOLLOWING COMMAND ( python rename.py) note : only rename the files that contain two "." in the name

-4- CREATE THE MODEL BY USING THE COMMAND ( python database_model.py)
+3- CREATE THE MODEL BY USING THE COMMAND ( python database_model.py)

-5- cd IN THE /vector_img FOLDER AND CREATE THE /temp FOLDER cd INSIDE IT AND CREATE /imagenet SUBFOLDER

-6- cd ..
+4- cd ..
 BACK INTO THE MAIN DIRECTORY

-7- RUN THE LOCAL SERVER VIA THE COMMAND (python manage.py runserver)
+5- RUN THE LOCAL SERVER VIA THE COMMAND (python manage.py runserver)

-8- OPEN THE FOLLOWING LINKS :
+6- OPEN THE FOLLOWING LINKS :

 - http://127.0.0.1:8000/vector_img/ FOR UPLOADING AND VECTORIZING AN IMAGE